eove/his-api/docs/eove-his-interface.md

 ## Foreword

-To ease the monitoring of several devices in a hospital environment, a way to collect and gather each device data is required.
+To ease the monitoring of several devices in a hospital environment, a way to collect and gather each device data are required.
 The goal is to provide a dashboard to nurses, and avoid the need to physically move to patients room to check ventilation status.
 As a ventilation device manufacturer, EOVE provides an interface on its devices to export live data.
 It does not deal with the display of these data to nurses.